 Parasite infections in relation to size ranges of the hosts, showed higher prevalence mean intensity and abundance rates in toads of larger ranges examined.
 This indicated the increase in parasitism with increase in size of the hosts.
 As stated by Poulin (2000), older hosts have longer time to accumulate parasites than younger hosts and they provide more internal and external space for parasite establishment.
-Nworah and Olorunfemi (2011), Ayodele and Akinpelu (2004), Brickle et al. (2003) affirmed positive correlation between the host size and increase in parasitism.
+Nworah and Olorunfemi (2011), Avodele and Akinpelu (2004), Brickle et al. (2003) affirmed positive correlation between the host size and increase in parasitism.
 Monoz and Cribb (2005) further stated that increase in parasitism with increase in size of host might be explained by the combination of resources, time and prey.
 In general, larger hosts have more space, more flux of energy (that is, food) and microhabitats for parasites than smaller hosts.

 There was no evidence of the influence of sex on parasitic infection of Amietophyrnus regularis, both sexes were highly infected.
 A similar result was reported by Nworah and Olorunfemi (2011).
-The level of multiple infections and the number of worms recovered in this study was an indication of the rich parasitic fauna of Amietophyrnus regularis in Anyigba.
-Conclusion: This study has shown that there is high level of parasitic infection in African common toads in Anyigba which is contributing to the ongoing declines in amphibian populations in the environment.
+The level of multiple infections and the number of worms recovered in this study was an indication of the rich parasitic fauna of Amietophyrnus regularis in Anvigba.

+there is African ributing

+declines to the ongoing in amphibian populations in the environment.
 These findings have opened the door for further research on amphibian parasitism, its threats to human health as they may infect frogs and fish in water, since they play vital role in the balancing of food chains and webs in the ecosystem.